merely-useful/py-rse/index.md

 The biggest benefit of version control for individual research is that we can always go back to the precise set of files that we used to produce a particular result.
-Being able to back up our changes on sites like GitHub with just a few keystrokes is a close second, but some of Git's advanced features make it even more powerful.
+While Git is complex @Pere2013, being able to back up our changes on sites like GitHub with just a few keystrokes can save us a lot of pain, and some of Git's advanced features make it even more powerful.
 We will explore these in the next chapter.

 ## Exercises {#git-cmdline-exercises}